 What is cryptocurrency?

 Cryptocurrency is a virtual currency, digital money/cash, or tokens that are not really like Indian Rupees or U.S. Dollars.
-They live online and are not backed by a government.
+They live online and are not backed by the government.

 Restricted entries are published into a database, but it’s a special type of database that is shared by a peer-to-peer network.
 For example, when you send some Cryptocurrency to your friend Raju, you’re creating and sending a restricted entry into the network.
 The network makes sure that you haven’t not the same entry twice; it does this with no central server or authority.
 Following the same example, the network is making sure that you didn’t try to send your friend Raju and your other friend Sita the same Cryptocurrency.